 Can You Heat or Cook Food?

 At the very least, you will need a grill (just the cooking grill itself) and either a lighter or box of matches.
 And that’s all you actually need.
-You can campfire cook by stacking up rocks in a circle and then laying the grill on the rocks.
+All you have to do is arrange some large rocks in a circle and then lay the grill on the rocks.
 Gather firewood to start a fire…

 - It’s totally legal to collect dead and down wood for campfires.
 Read, “Is Collecting Dead Wood Legal?“